-- Decisions regarding accountability matters are confidential and become a part of the student's educational record, and are, therefore, subject to federal regulations set forth in the Family Educational Rights and Privacy Act (FERPA) of 1972.
+- Decisions regarding accountability matters are confidential and part of the student's educational record and are subject to federal regulations set forth in the Family Educational Rights and Privacy Act (FERPA) of 1972.
 Those involved in inquiries should not comment on any aspect of the case or outcome with anyone other than the student unless allowed to do so in accordance with FERPA, Title IX, Clery Act, or other federal provision related to student privacy. - 2.
 Should anyone involved in the accountability process be asked for public comment, he or she should be aware of his or her duty to refuse comment and instead should refer the question to the Vice President for Student Development & Dean of Students or his or her designee for an official statement.

-- 3. Persons found to be in violation of this Confidentiality provision will be subject to university accountability action.
-Such disclosure of information is not only in violation of university policy but also of federal statutes. - 4.
+- Persons found to be in violation of this Confidentiality provision will be subject to university accountability action.
+Such disclosure of information violates university policy and federal statutes. - 4.
 Upon request, the university will disclose the results of any accountability proceeding conducted by the institution against a student who is the alleged perpetrator of any crime of violence or a non-forcible sex offense to the alleged victim or his/her next of kin if the alleged victim is deceased.